gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 **OneChart** is our general purpose Helm chart that serves as the default deployment template for workloads in Gimlet, but also used by hundreds of companies who are not Gimlet users otherwise.
 OneChart benefits from open-source more than Gimlet itself.
 Contributions and reported bugs are making OneChart better and better every week.

 **Capacitor** Capacitor is a fresh open-source UI for Flux.
 In some regards, this is the project where we trully feel the pull of the ecosystem.
 The Github stars testify to that, but also the interest we are getting in Github issues.
-Capacitor is only indirectly part of the value we aim to provide.
-Plus it remains a place where we perfect our integration with Flux, roll out new technical approaches, and connect with the ecosystem.
+Capacitor remains open-source, a place where we perfect our integration with Flux, roll out new technical approaches, and connect with the ecosystem.

 ## Our business model: charging money

 Long story short: we try charging money for the software we make.

-Over the years we got closer to our core vision: **make simple things simple in the Kubernetes ecosystem** and we believe by making the deploy, preview and rollback workflows accessible to everyone on Kubernetes we can earn a living.
+Over the years we got closer to our core vision: **make simple things simple in the Kubernetes ecosystem** (while keeping complex things possible) and we believe by making the deploy, preview and rollback workflows accessible to everyone on Kubernetes we can earn a living.
 Clear value for a clear price.

 Give Gimlet a try and [sign up](https://app.gimlet.io)!